 iPhone 14 possible release date and price

-Despite the iPhone 12 mini's reportedly poor sales, Apple has revealed an iPhone 13 mini.
-But the mini could be toast after that, as the company will reportedly shake up the iPhone 14 lineup for 2022.
-There could be a larger iPhone 14 Plus or Max to go along with the regular 6.1-inch iPhone 14.
+The iPhone mini could be toast, as the company will reportedly shake up the iPhone 14 lineup for 2022.
+There could be a larger iPhone 14 Max to go along with the regular 6.1-inch iPhone 14.
 So there would be two regular size phones and two larger screen iPhone 14 models.

 iPhone 14 design